capnproto/pycapnp/README.md

 ## Building and installation

-Install with `pip install pycapnp`.
-You can set the CC environment variable to control which compiler is used, ie `CC=gcc-8.2 pip install pycapnp`.
+Install with `pip install pycapnp-async`.
+You can set the CC environment variable to control which compiler is used, ie `CC=gcc-8.2 pip install pycapnp-async`.

 Or you can clone the repo like so: